-We present three reportable business segments: (1) NA Fenestration, comprising four operating segments primarily focused on the fenestration market in North America including vinyl profiles, insulating glass spacers, screens, custom compound mixing, and other fenestration components; (2) EU Fenestration, comprising our U.K.-based vinyl extrusion business, manufacturing vinyl profiles and conservatories, and the European insulating glass business manufacturing insulating glass spacers; and (3) NA Cabinet Components, comprising our cabinet door and components segment.
+We present four reportable business segments: (1) NA Fenestration, comprising four operating segments primarily focused on the fenestration market in North America including vinyl profiles, insulating glass spacers, screens, custom compound mixing, and other fenestration components; (2) EU Fenestration, comprising our U.K.-based vinyl extrusion business, manufacturing vinyl profiles and conservatories, and the European insulating glass business manufacturing insulating glass spacers; (3) NA Cabinet Components, comprising our cabinet door and components segment; and (4) Tyman, which was acquired on August 1 2024, comprising a leading international supplier of engineered fenestration components and access solutions to the construction industry.
 We maintain a grouping called Unallocated Corporate & Other, which includes transaction expenses, stock-based compensation, long-term incentive awards based on the performance of our common stock and other factors, certain severance and legal costs not deemed to be allocable to all segments, depreciation of corporate assets, interest expense, other, net, income taxes and inter-segment eliminations, and executive incentive compensation and medical expense fluctuations relative to planned costs as determined during the annual planning process.
 Other general and administrative costs associated with the corporate office are allocated to the reportable segments, based upon a relative measure of profitability in order to more accurately reflect each reportable business segment's administrative costs.
-We allocate corporate expenses to businesses acquired mid-year from the date of acquisition.
 The accounting policies of our operating segments are the same as those used to prepare the accompanying consolidated financial statements.
-Corporate general and administrative expenses allocated during the years ended October 31, 2023, 2022 and 2021 were \$23.5 million, \$24.5 million and \$21.6 million, respectively.
+Corporate general and administrative expenses allocated during the years ended October 31, 2024, 2023 and 2022 were \$27.3 million, \$23.5 million and \$24.5 million, respectively.